Aephemora/aephemora.github.io/_posts/2021-01-08-chapter-three.md

 As pine is burning, oozing fragrant sappy smoke and feeding flames that turn our mushroom harvest into a meal prepared together, I feel I have fallen into the moment I had longed for before.
 Longed for a life time.
 Had but rarely fully realized.
 The days appointed are meaningless.
 The moments find you in their own time with their own whimsy.

-The essence that moves in all things the life and the love that it brings look and see
+The essence that moves in all things. the life and the love that it brings. look and see.

 Myna bird all fluffed and goofy, talking to someone I don't see, perched on the baby bhaisi buffalo's head.
 Baby bhaisi's jaw lazily gnawing on some grass, its mouth slowly moving in a wide circle, with no care for the proclamations from above.
-Old man walking around the village loop over and over all day sunflower seeds!
-Sprouting in the past infloresence of their mother
+Old man walking around the village loop over and over all day.
+Sunflower seeds!
+Sprouting in the past infloresence of their mother.

 The simal red silk cotton tree flowers fallen, resting on the ground now.
-From pre birth to glorious red eruptions their chronology unfurled
+From pre birth to glorious red eruptions their chronology unfurled.

-the song of the mustard seed separating into oil and cake: toriko mill sings a slow base "desare" and pitter pattery "ali kati kaanaa kae"  the laugh of Sunita.
+The song of the mustard seed separating into oil and cake: toriko mill sings a slow base "desare" and pitter pattery "ali kati kaanaa kae".
+The laugh of Sunita.
 Her beautiful smile that makes it so her eyes can't hide the joy she feels.
-Carriyng the mustard seed in baskets on our backs.
+Carrying the mustard seed in baskets on our backs.
 Being a part of a group.
 Walking together into town where the stares of people I don't know mean nothing because I belong now.

 The celestial waters of kaka bessiko khola river sparkling with the kisses from the sun; tickling my soul and carrying away all that clings to the edges of the present.
 Playing in the water with bahini sister after we do the laundry.
 Aamaa politely telling the man working nearby to go somewhere else maybe.
 The long walk uphill back home.
 Together.